heroku/heroku-buildpack-go/README.md

   Example: `// +heroku goVersion go1.11`

-- `// +heroku install <packagespec>[, <packagespec>]`: a space seperated list of the packages you want to install.
-If not specified, this defaults to `.`.
+- `// +heroku install <packagespec>[ <packagespec>]`: a space seperated list of the packages you want to install.
+If not specified, the buildpack defaults to detecting the `main` packages in the code base.
+Generally speaking this should be sufficient for most users.
+If this isn't what you want you can instruct the buildpack to only build certain packages via this option.
+Other common choices
-  Other common choices are: `./cmd/...` (all packages and sub packages in the `cmd` directory) and `./...` (all packages and sub packages of the current directory).
+  are: `./cmd/...` (all packages and sub packages in the `cmd` directory) and `./...` (all packages and sub packages of the current directory).
 The exact choice depends on the layout of your repository though.

   Example: `// +heroku install ./cmd/... ./special`